Late-time Evolution and Instabilities of Tidal Disruption Disks: Exploring the Disk Solutions

 In Figure~\ref{fig:time_evol_short}, we consider three BH masses and focus on the first year of the evolution to highlight the features present early on.
 It can be seen that during each outburst the disk mass decreases dramatically due to the increased $\dot{M}$.
 The disk radius correspondingly increases to conserve angular momentum.
 Then, during the low state, the accretion rate grows as the mass of the disk builds from fallback accretion.
 The radius during the low state shrinks because the fallback material has less specific angular momentum than the disk material.
 The BH mass plays an important role in setting the viscous time in the disk.
 For a larger $M_{\rm BH}$, the cycling between high and low states is much slower, the disk mass $M_d$ is generally higher, and the disk radius $R_d$ gets pushed to larger values.

 The early evolution also changes for different $M_{\rm BH}$ values.
-For $M_{\rm BH}=10^6\,M_\odot$ or $10^7\,M_\odot$, the disk accretion rate closely follows the fallback rate, while for $M_{\rm BH}=10^8\,M_\odot$ the accretion rate is well below the fallback rate except during the high states.
+For $M_{\rm BH}=10^6\,M_\odot$, the disk accretion rate closely follows the fallback rate, while for $M_{\rm BH}=10^7\,M_\odot$ or $10^8\,M_\odot$ the accretion rate is well below the fallback rate except during the high states.
 The reason for this is that the fallback evolution is slow for high mass BHs, so accretion prevents the disk from building at early times.
 Whether or not this happens for real TDEs likely depends on the details of the circularization process and when a viscous accretion disk is actually established.
 It may also depend on whether heating from the fallback stream is important (as discussed in Section~\ref{sec:fallbackheating}).
 For all these reasons, we are hesitant to too strongly interpret this early evolution without using a starting point that is more closely set by detailed simulations.
 Nevertheless, these early uncertainties do not impact the flaring activity that is exhibited later on, which are insensitive to the initial conditions.

 Figure~\ref{fig:time_evol_long} shows the same models as in Figure~\ref{fig:time_evol_short}, but now on a timescale of 20~years to highlight the longer-term evolution.
 We see that the waiting time between high states increases with time.
 This is due to the lower fallback accretion rates, which causes the disk to cycle more slowly between low and high states.
-The fallback rate continues to drop, but is still high enough to power outburst cycles out to a couple of decades.
+The fallback rate continues to drop, but is still high enough to power outburst cycles out to almost a decade.